hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

     // necessary), or kick off any processes the element wants to perform.
   },
   factoryImpl(title, details = '', condensed = true) {
-    // Handle any initializations for components created in code, and work with properties (as this is called after
+    // Handle any initializations for components created in code, and work with properties
-    // the ready check.
-    this.title = title;
+    // as this is called after the ready check. this.title = title;
     this.details = details;
     this.condensed = condensed;